After historic unpopularity of Trump in Western Europe, new poll suggests broad approval of Biden

 The high ratings for Biden in Western Europe’s largest countries form a stark contrast to those for his predecessor: Pew had found that levels of confidence in Trump in Germany, France and Britain were just 10 percent, 11 percent and 19 percent respectively.

-These views of Trump were recorded over the summer and they may not reflect the departing president’s refusal to accept the results of the November election or this month’s violence at the U.S. Capitol.
+These views of Trump were recorded over the summer, and they may not reflect the departing president’s refusal to accept the results of the November election or this month’s violence at the U.S. Capitol.
 Trump’s domestic approval ratings have dropped during his final weeks in office, according to according to a Washington Post-ABC News poll.

 Despite Trump’s family history in Germany and Britain, as well as his avowed fondness for France, polls suggest that the Republican president has seen low popularity in all three countries throughout his time in office, along with a deepening skepticism of American power amid the coronavirus pandemic.